munificent/craftinginterpreters/book/resolving-and-binding.md

           var a = "inner";
         }

-    Here, the `a` bring printed is the outer one since it appears <span name="hoisting">before</span> the print statement that uses it.
+    Here, the `a` being printed is the outer one since it appears <span name="hoisting">before</span> the print statement that uses it.
 In most cases, in straight line code, the declaration preceding in *text* will also precede the usage in *time*.
+But that's not *always* true.
+As we'll see, functions may defer a chunk of code such that its *dynamic temporal* execution no longer mirrors the *static textual* ordering.

     <aside name="hoisting">